-- The reduction in the EITC phase-in rates.
-The FSA would reduce the EITC phase-in rates by more than half (Figure 2).
-For example, for a single mother of two children the EITC phase-in rate would fall from 40 percent under the benchmark to 18 percent under the FSA, thus increasing marginal tax rates at low levels of earnings and reducing the positive substitution effects on labor supply. - The elimination of the head of household filing status.
+• The elimination of the head of household filing status.
 Single mothers would have to file as single under the FSA, which would reduce their standard deduction, and would increase their income tax rates (due to lower income thresholds for the second and third tax brackets).
-All this would increase their marginal tax rates and hence would discourage work.
+All this would increase their marginal tax rates and, hence, discourage work.